General national economic measures

 -One-off universal cash transfer of €100 to each citizen over 18 years old.

--Three-month deferment of labor taxes and social security contributions for all private companies, to be repaid in 24 installments starting from 2021.
+-Three-month deferment of labor taxes and social security contributions for all private companies, to be repaid in 24 instalments starting from 2021.

--Deferment corporate income tax advance payment during the second quarter of 2020.
+-Deferment of corporate income tax advance payment during the second quarter of 2020.

 -3-month moratorium on enforcement and interests on tax debt under rescheduling agreements and 10 percentage points reduction of the interest rate on tax debt.

--A state guarantee scheme for bank loans to SMEs has been announced (RSD 240bn, around €2bn), as well new loans to SMEs from the Development Fund (RSD 24bn, around €200m).
+-A state guarantee scheme for bank loans to SMEs (RSD 240bn, around €2bn), as well new loans to SMEs from the Development Fund (RSD 24bn, around €200m).

 -3-months moratorium on all repayments under bank loans and financial leasing agreements.